Enter the Boardroom with Nurole

 office block

-Episode 19 - Belonging, togetherness and performance beyond the boardroom with Owen Eastwood
+19. Owen Eastwood - Belonging, togetherness and performance beyond the boardroom

 Though he started his professional career as a city lawyer in the heart of London, Owen Eastwood is better known for his performance coaching work for sports teams like Team GB and his roles supporting corporate leaders.
 His internationally bestselling book, Belonging: The Ancient Code of Togetherness, draws on his Maori roots to deliver team-building and leadership insights grounded in anthropology and cultural traditions.
 Join Owen and Nurole CEO Oliver Cummings as they discuss the role of belonging cues in enabling performance and how frameworks can be used to guide teams towards harmony and success.